-The admissions process is thorough and selective but also highly attentive to your holistic candidacy and the qualities that you will bring to the MSRM cohort.
-Because the program is designed specifically for experienced and high-potential professionals in the risk management and finance arenas, a candidate's record of professional achievement is the most critical factor in determining admission.
+The MS in Risk Management program is designed specifically for experienced and high-potential professionals in the risk management and finance arenas.
+Therefore, a candidate's record of professional achievement is the most critical factor.

-You are encouraged to apply before April 1 to facilitate visa arrangements, if required.
+You are encouraged to apply before March 1, 2016 to facilitate visa arrangements, if required.